 - Seedlings from nurseries and home improvement stores have generally been hardened off already.
-If you are not sure, just ask. - Another option for hardening off is to create a protected area with an insulating material like straw bales (as in the photo above).
+If you are not sure, just ask. - Another option for hardening off is to create a protected area with an insulating material like straw bales (see photo).
 Seedlings in the hardening-off area can be covered at night and during cool periods with row cover or windowpanes.
-Row cover can also be used to diffuse direct sunlight during the day. - This is the third article in a three-part series on growing seedlings at home.
-For more information on growing seedlings at home, check out our Containers and Soil and Lights and Heat seedling articles.
+Row cover can also be used to diffuse direct sunlight during the day.